kelvinsjk/mathlified/packages/vite-plugin-sveltekit-mathlified/src/content/271828_meta/2_roadmap.md

 to center images (vs the default inline behavior by the Djot renderer).
 This causes difference in the web output vs the PDF one.
 We should standardize the behavior in the future.

+Image captions is also something [Djot doesn't support yet](https://github.com/jgm/djot/issues/28).
+This will be a useful addition in the future.